145

 Locust bean gum, made from the seeds of the Carob Tree

 LBG is a very popular stabilizer in ice cream.
-It has some of the best ice crystal size reducing powers of all the gums.
-And it produces, a smooth texture, a creamy mouth-feel and a silky finish.
+It's one of the best gums at reducing ice crystal size.
+And it produces, a smooth texture, a creamy mouth-feel, and a silky finish.
 It also works well with other gums, especially Guar and Carrageenan.

 The great thing about ice creams stabilized with LBG is that usually they don't seem like they've been stabilized at all.
 It gives ice cream a very natural feel.
 This is because although it forms a weak gel when frozen, that gel disappears when the ice cream melts.